AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61134-braintree-vault-payment-method-is-automatically-deselected-in-the-checkout-workflow.md

 To learn more about [!DNL Quality Patches Tool], refer to:

 * [[!DNL Quality Patches Tool]: A self-service tool for quality patches](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) in the Tools guide.
-* [Check if patch is available for your Adobe Commerce issue using [!DNL Quality Patches Tool]](/help/tools/quality-patches-tool/patches-available-in-qpt/check-patch-for-magento-issue-with-magento-quality-patches.md) in the [!UICONTROL Quality Patches Tool] guide.